-What to Margaret Atwood laid the groundworks for a majestic story whose message resonates beyond the time we are in.
-No superlative is enough to bring justice to the perplexing tale and series of tales that she carefully weaved.
-With women as the primary protagonists, just like the case of The Handmaid’s Tale and Bodily Harm, Atwood is never daunted to tell the story of women, of the ordinary women.
-Although she keeps on insisting it, her works reek of feminism as she willingly and explicitly champions the causes of women.
+What Margaret Atwood laid are the groundworks for a majestic story whose message resonates beyond the time we are in.
+No superlative is enough to bring justice to the perplexing tale and series of subplots that she carefully weaved.
+With women as the primary protagonists, just like the case of The Handmaid’s Tale and Bodily Harm, Atwood is never daunted to tell the story of women, of ordinary women.
+Although she keeps on insisting against it, her works reek of feminism as she wilfully and explicitly champions the causes of women.

 “Farewells can be shattering, but returns are surely worse.
 Solid flesh can never live up to the bright shadow cast by its absence.
 Time and distance blur the edges; then suddenly the beloved has arrived, and it’s noon with its merciless light, and every spot and pore and wrinkle and bristle stands clear.” ~ Margaret Atwood, The Blind Assassin